ju-sh/tzcity/README.md

 Capitalize the city or time zone name provided as argument.

-Raises `ValueError` if unable to recognize name.
+Raises `UnknownTZCityException` if unable to recognize name.

     >>> tzcity.capitalize('andorra la vella')
     'Andorra la Vella'